phil-r/stats/README.md

 Adds `X-Response-Time` header to all responses, can be used to replace [`expressjs/response-time`](https://github.com/expressjs/response-time)

-## Full example
+## Example

+Examples for popular node web frameworks can be found [here](./examples)

-Here is the example of usage in express app
+Here is the example of usage in express app:

 ```js
 const app = require('express')();